Collaborative causal inference on distributed data: Preliminaries

 \subsubsection{Propensity score matching (PSM)}

 PSM pairs each participant in one group with a participant in the other group based on their propensity scores.
-Although there are various methods for PSM \citep{ankarali2009comparison}, we consider the simplest method, one-to-one nearest-neighbor matching with replacement.
-The procedure for estimating treatment effects using PSM in this study is as follows: We denote the treatment and control subjects by $\mathbb{N}_{T} = \{ i | z_i=1 \}$ and $\mathbb{N}_{C} = \{ i | z_i=0 \}$, respectively.
+Although there are various methods for PSM \citep{ankarali2009comparison}, we consider the simplest method, one-to-one nearest-neighbor matching with replacement. \footnote{This study does not consider the caliper, which is the acceptable upper limit of difference in propensity scores between matched subjects.} The procedure for estimating treatment effects using PSM in this study is as follows.
+We denote the treatment and control subjects by $\mathbb{N}_{T} = \{ i | z_i=1 \}$ and $\mathbb{N}_{C} = \{ i | z_i=0 \}$, respectively.
 The comparison of each subject is determined by

 Then, the estimates of ATE and ATT in PSM are